reef-technologies/handbook/README.md

 ### Slack

 In your company e-mail inbox is waiting for you message with the invitation to the team reeftechnologies.slack.com.
+Right after signing in, remember to fill field for your phone number in your account settings.
+Remember to **add your country-specific prefix number**, e.g. for Poland it is `+48`.
+This is important when someone is working from different countries.

 Using the desktop Slack application has a benefit of marking you as "available" on all the slack servers.
 If you use a browser, you are shown as only on the tab that you currently have on your screen.